 What is the Warm Home Discount?

-You could get £140 off your electricity bill under the Warm Home Discount Scheme.
+You could get £140 off your electricity bill for winter 2020 to 2021 under the Warm Home Discount Scheme.

-The money isn't paid to you - it’s a one-off discount on your electricity bill, between September and March.
+The money is not paid to you - it’s a one-off discount on your electricity bill, between September and March.

 You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity.
 Contact your supplier to find out.